warferik/DNS_File_Transfers/README.md

 Techniques
 dns_server.py
--DNS Servers that base64 encodes a file and then servers that file in TXT records through DNS
+-DNS Server that base64 encodes a file and then server that file in TXT records that are availble through DNS

 Usage
 ./dnsserv.py (FILE_TO_Serve)